Send the link below via email or IMCopy

 1. All documents are scanned for plagiarism.

-2. If plagiarism is confirmed, a zero will be given with a retry option AND the student will be required to have a counseling session with his/her teacher.
+2. If plagiarism is confirmed, a zero will be given AND the student will be required to have a counseling session with his/her teacher.
 Program directors and parents will also be informed.(FIRST OFFENSE)

 3. If plagiarism is confirmed a SECOND time, the student will be given a zero with no retry option as well as a counseling session with the teacher.
 Program directors and parents will also be informed.